Surface-supplied diving: Scuba replacement

+Standard diving dress

+Standard, or heavy gear is the historical copper helmet, waterproofed canvas suit, and weighted boots.
+The original system used a manually powered diver's pump to supply air, and no reserve gas or bailout cylinder was provided.
+As the technology became available, voice communication was added, and mechanically driven compressors were used.

+Air-line diving

 Air-line diving uses an air line hose in place of a full diver's umbilical to supply breathing air from the surface.
 If any of the required components of a diver's umbilical are absent this term applies.
-There are subcatgories of air-line diving equipment:
+There are subcatgories of air-line diving: